 Nothing says comfort food like delicious, homemade buttermilk biscuits.
 But can you actually make ones that taste just as good using a buttermilk substitute?

 The good news is, the answer is yes!
-After a little bit of experimentation, King Arthur Flour found that Greek yogurt & milk made biscuits that were almost as tasty as the real deal.
+Greek yogurt & milk can make biscuits that are almost as tasty as the real deal.